Pregnant Gigi Hadid Bares Her Baby Bump in Stunning Pics From Maternity Photoshoot - E! Online

 It won't be long before Gigi Hadid is a mom!
 But before the 25-year-old model welcomes her first child with Zayn Malik, she's celebrating her pregnancy with a maternity photoshoot.

-The runway star posted her stunning portraits to Instagram Wednesday, Aug.
+The runway star posted stunning pictures from a July portrait session to Instagram Wednesday, Aug.
 26. Hadid wore a piece selected by stylist Gabriella Karefa-Johnson and had her makeup done by artist Erin Parsons.

 "Cherishing this time," Hadid wrote alongside the snapshots taken by Luigi Murenu and Iango Henzi of Luigi and Iango.
 "Appreciate all the love & well wishes.
 Will never forget creating these special images with my friends @luigiandiango @gabriellak_j @erinparsonsmakeup Thank you.
 I love you!"